QuantEcon/lecture-python.myst/lectures/finite_markov.md

 mc.is_irreducible
 ```

-Here's a more pessimistic scenario, where the poor are poor forever
+Here's a more pessimistic scenario in which  poor people remain poor forever

 ```{figure} /_static/lecture_specific/finite_markov/mc_irreducibility2.png